Jonesatron/CSS-Variable-Generator/README.md

 ```

 ## Compatibility
 The module works in all major browsers.
-I have also tested it in IE11 and it works alongside the <a href="https://www.npmjs.com/package/css-vars-ponyfill" target="_blank">css-vars-ponyfill</a>.
+I have also tested it in IE11 and it works alongside the <a href="https://www.npmjs.com/package/css-vars-ponyfill" target="_blank" rel="noopener noreferrer">css-vars-ponyfill</a>.
 The css-vars-ponyfill just needs to be initialised after the variables are created.

 ```js
 import createVariables from 'css-variable-generator';